cloudpilot-ai/interview/102_system_arch_design/README.md

 ## Background

-Our system architecture is illustrated as follows:
+Our rough system architecture is illustrated as follows:

 ![Architecture Diagram](./img/arch.png)